YaminiAne/YaminiAne/README.md

    * Human Emotion Recognition using Twitter Sentiment Analysis
    * Case study on Zomato Bangalore Restaurants - Exploratory Data Analysis</p>

-🔭 I will be more than happy to receive any project suggestions :) </br>
-👍 OPEN FOR PROJECT COLLABORATIONS. </br>
-💗 Apart from technical stuff, I also paint and read books (any book </br>
-   recommendations from you would be highly appreciated 😉).

 <!-- - 📝 I regularly write articles on https://www.analyticsvidhya.com/user/Yamini_Ane -->